– Community Impact –

 – Continuing annual production of 3 – 5 million soft-shell clam seed, supplying 7 – 9 municipal clam committees, and an increasing number of individual clam farmers leasing flats from their town.

 – Producing limited quantities of hard clam (northern quahog), razor clam, and Atlantic surfclam seed for the shellfish culture industry.

 – Building upon early successes in production and setting blue mussel seed onto ropes.

 – Advancing full commercialization of the mussel farming industry by providing millions of juveniles annually.

 – Advancing hatchery, nursery and grow-out trials of Arctic surfclams, a high value species, with the potential to create a new Maine aquaculture seafood product.

 – Pursue research to break the bottleneck in producing European oyster seed, rearing larvae consistently through their settlement phase under hatchery conditions.

-- Maintain limited production of cultured lobster juveniles for researchers, with capacity to scale- up should demand for lobsters increase for research or aquaculture purposes.
+– Maintain limited production of cultured lobster juveniles for researchers, with the capacity to scale- up should demand for lobsters increase for research or aquaculture purposes.

 – Remain receptive to additional research opportunities with species such as scallops, sea urchins, kelp and two native crab species, Jonah and Rock.